Kathryn Bigelow: 1981–2002: Beginnings and breakthrough

-Blue Steel starred Jamie Lee Curtis as a rookie police officer who is stalked by a psychopathic killer, played by Ron Silver.
+Blue Steel starred Jamie Lee Curtis as a rookie police officer, who is stalked by a psychopathic killer, played by Ron Silver.
 As with Near Dark, Eric Red co-wrote the screenplay.
-The film, originally bankrolled for $10 million, was shot on location in New York due to financial considerations and because Bigelow does not "like movies where you see a welfare apartment and it's the size of two football fields."
-Bigelow followed Blue Steel with the cult classic Point Break (1991), which starred Keanu Reeves as an FBI agent who poses as a surfer to catch the "Ex-Presidents", a team of surfing armed robbers led by Patrick Swayze who wear Reagan, Nixon, LBJ and Jimmy Carter masks when they hold up banks.
-Point Break was Bigelow's most profitable 'studio' film, taking approximately $80 million at the global box office during the year of its release, and yet it remains one of her lowest rated films, both in commercial reviews and academic analysis.
+The film, originally bankrolled for $10 million, was shot on location in New York City due to financial considerations and because Bigelow does not "like movies where you see a welfare apartment and it's the size of two football fields."
+Bigelow followed Blue Steel with the cult classic Point Break (1991), which starred Keanu Reeves as an FBI agent, who poses as a surfer to catch the "Ex-Presidents", a team of surfing armed robbers, led by Patrick Swayze, who wear Reagan, Nixon, LBJ, and Jimmy Carter masks when they hold up banks.
+Point Break was Bigelow's most profitable "studio" film, taking in about $80 million at the global box office during the year of its release, and yet it remains one of her lowest-rated films, both in commercial reviews and academic analysis.
 Critics argued that it conformed to some of the clichés and tired stereotypes of the action genre and that it abandoned much of the stylistic substance and subtext of Bigelow's other work.

 I've spent a fair amount of time thinking about what my aptitude is, and I really think it's to explore and push the medium.
 It's not about breaking gender roles or genre traditions.